EmtiazHossainE2/digital-camera-warehouse/README.md

 ##  Features and Functionality

 *  The project creates a mongodb database in the cluster with staging tables that contain all the data retrieved from the client side and copied over to the tables.
-Each column on the tables corresponds to the keys in the json files and for the case of the staging events table, since the column names were different from those in the file,  a json path map file that maps the data elements to the relevant columns.In the home page i'm showing some carousel images , display some inventories , testimonial , footer etc .
+Each column on the tables corresponds to the keys in the json files and for the case of the staging events table, since the column names were different from those in the file,  a json path map file that maps the data elements to the relevant columns.In the home page i'm showing some carousel images , display some inventories ,Warehouse Management system,mobile app section, Warehouse Integration , footer etc .

 * Their is a protect route ,if anyone want to update inventory item he/she must be a use in this website otherwise he can't manage items . so if he/she want ot manage must be register and verify his/her email .  then they can manage items .
 Single detail page they can delivered one item or restoke item . in this page i'm show all information to the camera data .